lexie-liang/LiangJiayu.github.io/index.md

 - Age-related Differences in Language Learning

 ## Publications & Presentations

+Wang, Y., **Liang, J.**, & Qin, Z. (2025).
+The role of bilingual experiences on attentional control in the dichotic listening: evidence from younger and older Cantonese-English bilinguals. <em>The 15th International Symposium on Bilingualism (ISB15)</em>, San Sebastian, Spain.
+Oral Presentation.

 **Liang, J.**, Zhang, H., Ma, W., Ding, H. Effect of Musical Aptitude on the Perception of English Vowels: An Eye-tracking Investigation among Native Mandarin Speakers.
-(Under Review)
+(Accepted)

 Zhang, H., **Liang, J**. (co-first author) Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults.
 (Manuscript in Preparation)